tableau/hyper-api-samples/README.md

 Code contributions and improvements by the community are welcomed and accepted on a case-by-case basis.
 See the LICENSE file for current open-source licensing and use information.

 Before we can accept pull requests from contributors, we require a signed [Contributor License Agreement (CLA)](https://tableau.github.io/contributing.html).

+## Hyper API License
+Note that the Hyper API comes with a proprietary license, see the `LICENSE` file in the Hyper API package.